-The Bank has a risk profile in relation to credit risk that is low, and it is based on the principles as defined in the Risk Appetite Policy.
-In addition, the following shall apply:
+BC has a limited risk profile in relation to credit risk, that should be based on the principles as defined in the Credit Risk Policy.

+In addition, the following shall apply;

-- The Bank has a clear and unambiguous guideline for the selection of counterparts for liquidity management and FX (spot) trading, including type of counterpart as well as credit rating.
-The Board of Directors approves specific credit limits for all credit exposures; - Credit risk in relation to FX Spot positions with counterparties or clients are secured with collateral or margin agreements.
-All positions with clients are liquidated when margin utilisation exceeds certain pre-defined levels; - Intra-day exposures, to the extent possible, are reduced by Delivery Versus Payment settlement or other settlement agreements, which reduce settlement risk; - Settlement risk is normally assumed toward counterparties with a minimum rating.
-The Bank may however, on a selective basis and after careful consideration, allocate a part of the overall limit to counterparties with a lower rating.
-Any such exposures are subject to increased reviews, i.e. every 6 months and the Bank will always strive to require relevant collateral, something which is a firm requirement for any risks below BBB-; - The Board of Directors receives management information depicting the credit exposures on a regular basis, at least quarterly; - Reporting and control is done on a daily basis, with the Risk Function responsible for reporting and escalating any limit breaches; - Limit breaches are rectified without undue delay and in turn be reported (either immediately or in the next regular report depending on the situation).
-If for any reason a Board limit breach
+- The BC has clear and unambiguous guidelines for the BC's selection of counterparts for liquidity management and FX (spot) trading, including type of counterpart as well as credit rating.
+The Board of Directors approves specific credit limits for all credit exposures; - Credit risk in relation to FX spot positions with counterparties or clients.
+All positions with clients are liquidated when margin utilization exceeds certain pre-defined levels; - Intra-day credit exposure, to the extent possible, is reduced by Delivery Versus Payment (DVP) settlement or other settlement agreements, which reduce settlement risk; - Settlement risk is normally only assumed toward clients/counterparties with a minimum rating (as defined by BC's risk appetite policy).
+Any such exposures are subject to reviews and shall require relevant collateral - including but not limited to pledges over clients' accounts receiving card scheme flows; - The Board of Directors receive management information depicting the credit exposures on a regular basis, at least quarterly; - Reporting and control should be done on a daily basis, with the Risk function responsible for reporting and escalating any limit breaches; - Limit breaches are rectified without undue delay and in turn be reported (either immediately or in the next regular report depending on the situation).
+If for any reason a Board limit breach cannot be rectified immediately, the Board of Directors are notified without undue delay and a temporary mandate increase must be sought;